 If you have a blog or website, please add these banners to show you care and that you're helping the refugees from Syria.
 You can also write a blog post about why you care about Syrian refugees and help spread the ways to help mentioned above.

 Simply click on the thumbnail to view the full-size image, then right-click to save the image to your computer.
-Next, upload the image to your website and link it to:
+Next, upload the image to your website.

 If you work at (or with) an agency, please contact USA for UNHCR immediately at 202-296-1115 x 110 to discuss donating excess online ad space to helping the Syria refugee crisis.